-Passive Investment Risk.
-There is no guarantee that the Underlying Index will create the desired exposure and the Fund is not actively managed.
+Passive Investment and Index Risk.
+There is no guarantee that the Underlying Index will create the desired exposure.
 It does not seek to "beat" the Underlying Index or take temporary defensive positions when markets decline.
 Therefore, the Fund may purchase or hold securities with current or projected underperformance.